 More secure farmers mean having a more secure food chain and reducing the chances that food may be missing.
 A more secure food supply chain improves social sustainability.

-Moreover, also the general public could decide to provide insurance for farmers by crowdfunding capital inside a smart contract.
+Moreover, the general public could decide to provide insurance for farmers by crowdfunding capital inside a smart contract.

 10. Decentralized Business ownership structures